-A detailed description of the authorised project and a description of the affected environment are provided in the Final Basic Assessment Report (SCIR, 2021) which should be referred to where necessary.
+A detailed description of the authorised project and a description of the affected environment are provided in the Final Impact Assessment Report (NEMAI Consulting, 2023) which should be referred to where necessary.

-It is important that this EMPr be read in conjunction with the original EMPr (attached in appendix B) as well as the DFFE Generic EMPr for substation infrastructure Attached in Appendix C.
+It is important that this revised EMPr be read in conjunction with the DFFE Generic EMPr for substation infrastructure Attached in Appendix B.